amy-verma/Netflix-gpt/README.md

 - Unsubscribed to the onAuthStateChanged callback
 - Add hardcodede values to the constant files
 - Register for TMDB API & creare an app & get access token
-- Det Data from TMDB now playing movies list API
+- Get  Data from TMDB now playing movies list API
+- created movies store
+- add json.results into movieslice

 # Features